Have you thought about what “life skills” you want your children to be learning? Wait, what are life skills, you say? According to Wikipedia,

 4. Blow their nose — this was on my must-teach-them-as-soon-as-possible-list and I do believe it really is a skill that can be taught!!!
 Both my kids were able to blow their nose on cue shortly after turning one year old!!
 Model, model, model!
 At ages 3 and 4, my two can do this completely independently.

-6. Wipe up their own spills — teach them where to get paper towels, rags, or cloths and how to wipe up a spill; started from around 18 months – age 2
+6. Wipe up their own spills — teach them where to get paper towels, rags, or cloths and how to wipe up a spill; started from around 18 months – age 2.
+We love these flour sack cloths!

 7. Brush their teeth — Even though you will most likely start or finish the brushing, give your child some time to brush his or her own teeth; from around 18 months – age 2